DevExpress-Examples/blazor-theme-switcher/Readme.md

 <!-- default badges end -->
 # How to implement a Theme Switcher in Blazor applications

 This example demonstrates how to create a Theme Switcher as in [DevExpress Blazor Demos](https://demos.devexpress.com/blazor/) and apply the selected theme to an application at runtime.
-The Theme Switcher includes the standard Bootstrap theme, [DevExpress built-in themes](https://github.com/DevExpress/bootstrap-themes), and [free Bootstwatch themes](https://bootswatch.com/).
+The Theme Switcher includes the standard Bootstrap theme, [DevExpress built-in themes](https://github.com/DevExpress/bootstrap-themes), and [free Bootswatch themes](https://bootswatch.com/).

 ![Blazor - Theme Switcher](images/blazor-theme-switcher.png)

-The example includes solutions both for Blazor Server and Blazor Web Assembly.
+The example includes solutions both for Blazor Server and Blazor WebAssembly hosting models.
 Note that these solutions target .NET 6.0.

 ## Overview

 Follow the steps below to implement a Theme Switcher in your application:

-1. Use a [DevExpress Project Template](https://docs.devexpress.com/Blazor/401057/get-started) to create a new Blazor Server or Blazor Web Assembly application.
+1. Use a [DevExpress Project Template](https://docs.devexpress.com/Blazor/401057/get-started) to create a new Blazor Server or Blazor WebAssembly application.

 2. Copy this example's [switcher-resources](https://github.com/DevExpress-Examples/blazor-theme-switcher/tree/22.2.3%2B/CS/BlazorServer/switcher/switcher/wwwroot/css/switcher-resources) folder to your application's *wwwroot/css* folder.
 The *switcher-resources* folder has the following structure:

-    * The *themes* folder includes nested folders whose names correspond to theme names.
-Each nested folder stores the theme's stylesheet (the *bootstrap.min.css* file).
+    * The *themes* folder includes nested folders whose names correspond to Bootstrap theme names.
+Each nested folder stores a Bootstrap theme's stylesheet (the *bootstrap.min.css* file).
     * The *themes.css* file contains CSS rules used to draw colored squares for each theme in the Theme Switcher.
     * The *theme-switcher.css* file contains CSS rules that define the Theme Switcher's settings and behavior.

     ![Theme Switcher Resources](images/blazor-theme-switcher-resources.png)

-3. Link the *themes.css* and *theme-switcher.css* files in the *site.css* file (for Blazor Server) or *app.css* (for Blazor Web Assembly):
+3. Link the *themes.css* and *theme-switcher.css* files in the *site.css* (for Blazor Server) or *app.css* (for Blazor WebAssembly) file:

     ```CSS
     @import url('switcher-resources/themes.css');